Have you ever wondered why your YouTube videos are not getting views? Don’t worry, you are not alone.

 How to fix it:

 First, realize that you should focus on improving your audio before you even think about your video quality.
 If you can afford a high-quality microphone, the investment will most likely represent far better value than a camera upgrade.
 You can after all get a great microphone for the fraction of the cost of a mirrorless camera.

 The Rode NT-USB is a great high-quality USB condenser microphone with a pop filter and table stand included in the delivery.

-Alternatively, a lavalier mic, such as one of these, can represent excellent value for money at a much more affordable price point.
+Alternatively, a lavalier mic can represent excellent value for money at a much more affordable price point.

 If you find some interference in the audio, try turning on airplane mode on your mobile devices as this can often solve the problem.